Bobby's Logo

 MP3 demo

-ABWH (BMG ©1989)
+ABWH

 Rick Wakeman used a D-50 jointly with an old Moog, an Oberheim Matrix-1000 and a Roland D-110 (among other material) on this great Progressive Rock revival album with a funny history: it gathers the 1970's "Yes" group musicians (Jon Anderson, Bill Bruford, Rick Wakeman and Steve Howe).
 As "Yes" name also belonged in the late 80's to Chris Squire and Alan White who didn't play on this album, they couldn't publish it as a "Yes" album.
 They thought at first to name it "The Affirmative" or "No", but they finally decided to use the abreviation "ABWH".

 As Rick Wakeman is the specialist to use several synths simultaneously mixing different textures, it's difficult here to detect the "D-50 parts".
-But I'm nearly sure that it appears in the rich brass riffs from the song "Fist Of Fire" (Track2 - I let you also appreciate the great Moog solo line!):
+But I'm nearly sure that it appears in the brass riffs from the song "Fist Of Fire" (Track2) which seems to include the

 MP3 demo